jatinhazrati/Now-thats-delicious/readme.md

 # Now That's Delicious!

 👋 there, and welcome to the repository for _Now That's Delicious!_ This project is a single page application I developed in an attempt to learn how to use JavaScript to create the backend of a site!
-It takes advantage of **Node**, **Express**, and **MongoDB**, and definitely keeps true to traditional **MVC** design principals.
+It takes advantage of **Node**, **Express**, and **MongoDB Atlas**, and definitely keeps true to traditional **MVC** design principals.

 Lastly, you can check out the finished product over at [https://nowthatdelicious.herokuapp.com/](https://nowthatdelicious.herokuapp.com/).

-Since it's hosted on a free-tier Heroku dyno, it might take about 25-30 seconds for it's initial spin up!
-These free server instances fall asleep after 30 min of inactivity 😅😅😅!

 ## Using the app